 - Adhering to the requirements of the Rural Hospital Flexibility Program under section 1830(g) of the Social Security Act (42 U.S.C.
 1395i-4(g));

-- Describing intent in meeting community health needs in areas of telemedicine, nursing facility care, home health services and ambulance services;
+- Describing intent in meeting community health needs in areas of telemedicine, nursing facility care, and ambulance services;

-- Located in a State with at least 65 percent of the counties have six or fewer residents per square mile;
+- Located in a State where at least 65 percent of the counties have six or fewer residents per square mile;

-- Limited to CAHs in Alaska, Montana, Nevada, North Dakota and Wyoming.
+- Limited to CAHs in Montana, Nevada, and North Dakota.

 - Press Release